 - Session 4 – Engineering Challenge – Paper Table: For every ton of paper that gets recycled it saves 20 trees, 3.3 cubic yards of landfill, 7000 gallons of water and produces 73% less air pollution than making paper from new materials.
 What else can we use paper for?
 Using just newspaper and tape, can you design and build a table to support your weight?
 Can you collaborate with a small group of students in a team environment to brainstorm a best solution to this challenge and demonstrate resourcefulness and clever design using only basic materials?
 Hosting this problem based learning exercise is South East Education Coop’s LaCosta Potter.

 - Session 5 – Exploring the Universe in the Geodome: Students explore the universe in this state of the art 3D simulation of the stars, learning about star formation, galaxies, nebula, and super-nova.
 Participants will “fly” in the Geodome in this immersive and memorable experience that focuses aerospace careers.
 Facilitating the session will be Astrophysicist Dr. Timothy Young from the University of North Dakota Department of Physics and Astronomy.

-Each session will run at 9:15 am, 10:45 am, 12:15 pm.
+Each session will run for one hour three times: 9:15 am, 10:45 am, 12:15 pm, participating students allowed to attend one of the three sessions.
 Attendance was limited to selected schools, for more information on these sessions, for more information please contact Jenny Erickson.